Ridhi1001/e-commerce-app/README.md

 An e-commerce application with seller and buyer functionalities.
 Sellers can add, edit, and delete products, while buyers can search for products, add them to the cart, and proceed with their orders.

+#Note - Backend of this project is working with various buyer and seller functionalities as well as signup and login functionalities as well authenticated.
+Provided a basic sample for frontend with user and signup pages and basic homepage.
+Some functionalities and routing is yet to be added for frontend.

 ## Features
 - *Authentication*: Signup/Login for both Sellers and Buyers.
 - *Seller Functionality*: Add, edit, and delete products.